cczhong11/List-of-ChatGPT-plugin/plugin/DEV Community.md

 ## Description for Model

-Plugin for recommending articles or users from DEV Community.
+Recommending articles or users from DEV Community.
 Always link to a url for the resource returned.